 During the early days of the Roman Republic, whilst Rome was in its infancy, a lot of ideas were based on that employed by neighbors such as the Etruscans and the Greeks.
 Armored spearmen arranged in phalanxes was the primary fighting force back then.
 As fast movement was not typically required, their armor was particularly heave, consisting of greaves (armor for the shins), a bronze cuirass (a breastplate to protect the upper body) and a helmet with cheek guards to protect the facial area.

-As stated earlier, the Roman soldiers of this period had to pay for their armor and equipment themselves.
+As stated earlier, the Roman soldiers of this period (as opposed to the later Roman soldiers of the Imperial period) had to pay for their armor and equipment themselves.
 Some of the wealthier soldiers were able to afford chain mail shirts (which were a common sight later in medieval Europe) to provide added protection, although with the downside of being extremely heavy to wear for long periods of time, with estimates of over 30lb for a typical sized Roman.

 The legionaries wore bronze helmets with tall feathered plumes sticking out of the top in order to make them look taller and more intimidating to the enemy..
 These also included long cheek protectors and a double chin strap to ensure the helmet stayed in place during combat.

 The legionary shields, which have become a classic icon of a typical Roman soldier throughout the ages, were approximately four feet long and two feet wide, which not only covered a significant proportion of a soldier's body, but also meant the legionary needed to be strong to wield it, as estimates suggest these large shields could easily weigh over 20lb.